vinayaktalikot/agentic-app-quickstart/agentic_app_quickstart/week_1/solution/system_flow_documentation.md

 4. **export capabilities**: save analysis results and reports
 5. **batch processing**: analyze multiple files in sequence

-this documentation provides a comprehensive understanding of how the system processes different types of questions, manages context, and handles the single-file limitation while maintaining a powerful and user-friendly analysis experience.
+this documentation provides a comprehensive understanding of how the system processes different types of questions, manages context, handles the single-file limitation, and implements seamless agent handoffs while maintaining a powerful and user-friendly analysis experience.